Course Sequencing of Design Major Requirements

-Digital Literacy will introduce students to the practice and history of screen-based interactive design and web publishing using Dreamweaver, Flash, and introductory programming languages.
+Digital Literacy will introduce students to the practice and history of screen-based interactive design for the web and screen.
 Course work will cover topics of interaction design, networked culture, and critical analysis of the use of technology in design and our everyday lives.

 Senior Design Project will allow students the opportunity to design a comprehensive project that synthesizes what they have learned throughout their tenure in the Design Program.
 Using quantitative and qualitative design research methods, students will develop and produce a project that responds to specific cultural, social, and political changes in the world around them.